-It is not known whether atorvastatin or its metabolites are excreted in human milk.
+Breast feeding It is not known whether atorvastatin or its metabolites are excreted in human milk.
 In rats, plasma concentrations of atorvastatin and its active metabolites are similar to those in milk.

-Because of the potential for serious adverse reactions, women taking Atorvastatin Tablets should not breast-feed their infants.
+Because of the potential for serious adverse reactions, women taking Atorvastatin should not breast-feed their infants.
 Atorvastatin is contraindicated during breastfeeding.
+Effects on ability to drive and use machines: Atorvastatin has negligible influence on the ability to drive and use machines.